nechin/laravel-helpers/README.md

 \Illuminate\Support\Str::randomParts(4, 5, '+'); // "RnHxg+R9i1r+3F3P8+HJ9FT"
 ```

-Method __redirectList__ for the *Route* facade, that adds the ability to specify a list of redirects
+Method __redirectList__ for the *Route* facade, that adds the ability to specify a list of a redirects

 ```php
 // routes/web.php